o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 ## Signing transactions and explicit account updates

-To recap the workflow: You write a smart contract, and then create a transaction to call the smart contract.
-The transaction consists of account updates that are created by o1js.

-The next example explicitly creates an account update and shows how to use signatures for authorizing updates to user accounts.
+Let's recap: We have explained how to write a SmartContract.
+We've seen how to create a transaction which calls that contract, and how the transaction consists of account updates which were created by o1js under the hood.
+Now, we'll see an example of creating an account update explicitly.
+We'll also learn how to use signatures, for authorizing updates to user accounts.

-Continuing the payment where MINA is paid out from a zkApp.
+We continue the payment topic of last section, where we paid out MINA from a zkApp.
 This time, we go the other direction: make a deposit from the user into the zkApp.
 Payments made from a user account will require a signature by the user.
 Here's the smart contract code:

 ```ts
 class MyContract extends SmartContract {